GregoryPetterson/Directed-Study/README.md

 You've learned the basics of defining functions.
 Vectors and a few predefined functions.
 If statements.
 Written loop and recur functions.
 You have a foundation to try and solve a Problem by writing your own function using all you've learned!
 Below is a vector containing the contents of a fridge represented by strings.
 Your goal is to do a cheese audit.
-Write a function that takes a vector as input.
+Write a function that takes that vector as input.
 Uses loop to bind variables you need.
-Use "include?" to decide is a string has "cheese" it.
+Use "include?" to decide is a string has "cheese" in it.
 If statements to decide if you should increment the cheese-count and recur or keep the same cheese-count and recur.

 ```clojure
 (def cheese ["cheese" "sausage" "parmesean cheese"])